| The Romancers:

 almost exclusively.
 Recording for one of Eddie Davis’

-labels called Linda was the next phase of The Romancers career.
+labels called Linda was the next phase of the Romancers career.

-These records featured The Romancers with vocals and had a
+These records featured the Romancers with vocals and had a

 new version of the band.
 Andy Tesso had moved on and

-was playing with The Mixtures, a multi-racial group from Oxnard,
+was playing with the Mixtures, a multi-racial group from Oxnard,

 and other groups.
-He also did a tour with The Blendells
+He also did a tour with the Blendells

-and sang background on The Premiers' hit record, “Farmer
+and sang background on the Premiers' hit record, “Farmer

 John.”
 His replacement on lead guitar in the Romancers